How to Trim a Window (Nursery Update!)

 Step 2: Cut + Install New Windowsill

 You’ll want the new windowsill to be the first thing you install.
 We used the old one as a template but, as I mentioned above, cut it a bit shallower so that it didn’t hang over the edge of the drywall much.
-Corey used the table saw to cut the 1×8 board down, and then the jigsaw to cut out the part that would overhang the window on either side (since we wanted the windowsill to come out to the edge of the side trim).
+Corey used the table saw to cut the 1×8 board down.
+Then, he used the jigsaw to cut out the part that would overhang the window on either side.
+You’ll note that we cut it wide enough so that the side trim would rest on the sill.
+This is why re-using your old windowsill may not work – the trim would overhang it and look funny!

 Next up, you’ll cut a 1X3 piece for the apron underneath the windowsill.
 Use a combo of construction adhesives and your handy dandy nail gun to install it.
-If you don’t have a long enough piece (as you can see, we didn’t since we were using leftovers from the dining room windows!) it’s fine to use two.
+If you don’t have a long enough piece (as you can see, we didn’t) it’s fine to use two.
 You won’t be able to tell the difference once you caulk and paint!

 Step 3: Install Side Pieces

-The next step is to cut down some 1X4 boards to the height of your window (go only to the top of the window), and then use the same method as before to install them.
-Optionally, you can also install some boards on the inside of the window box to cover up the drywall, but we simply lined our boards up with the edge and then painted the drywall next to the windows to match.
+The next step is to cut down some 1X4 boards to the height of your window (go only to the top of the window).
+Use the same method as before to install them.
+Optionally, you can also install some boards on the inside of the window box to cover up the drywall.
+We simply lined our boards up with the edge and then painted the drywall next to the windows to match.
 It saves some material and doesn’t leave you with a weird area where the two pieces of wood meet.
 Plus, once it’s all painted you can barely tell the difference!

 Step 4: Install Top Piece

-Lastly, you’ll want to cut your other 1X8 board to span the top of the window (plus the width of the side boards) and then install it!
-I’ll note here that there are a ton of different ways you could set this up – some people install a small 1X2 piece underneath (or on top of) this board to add some extra depth, some people use different sizes of wood for a chunkier look – you can really do whatever you want here!
+Lastly, you’ll want to cut your other 1X8 board to span the top of the window (plus the width of the side boards) and install it!
+I’ll note here that there are a ton of different ways you could set this up. some people install a small 1X2 piece underneath (or on top of) this board to add some extra depth.
+Other people use different sizes of wood for a chunkier look.
+You can really do whatever you want here!
 We went for a very simple look with no extra flourishes or details.
 But, there’s tons of inspiration out there for fancy window trim if you want to get creative with it.

 Step 5: Caulk and Paint

 And finally, the most satisfying part of any woodworking project – the finishing touches!
-Caulk all of the seams and where the wood touches, let it dry for an hour or so, then paint the whole thing!
+Add caulk and wood filler, let it dry for an hour or so, then paint the whole thing!

 Once we were finished with the trim, it was time to add our new window treatments.
-I was really excited about this part – since we left the windows in our dining room bare, I was really curious how the trim would look when blinds and curtains were added in.
+Since we left the windows in our dining room bare, I was really curious how the trim would look when blinds and curtains were added in.

 The answer?
 Fantastic.
 It looks fantastic.

-We hung these curtains from Target (along with this curtain rod) and I feel like it really helps the whole thing come together.
+We hung these curtains from Target and I feel like it really helps the whole thing come together.
 The curtains play so well with the other patterns in the room, and they’re room darkening which is perfect for a nursery.
-We still want to add in some blinds (we’re thinking of using these from IKEA – anyone have experience with them?) but other than that this little window area is done!

 I’m so excited about how the nursery is coming together, and I can’t wait to share the full reveal.
-We’re really down to just a few more details that need to be completed (like replacing the doors, adding a ceiling fan, and doing a bit more accessorizing) and I’m finally feeling confident that we’ll be able to get this room done before our little boy makes his arrival.
+We’re really down to just a few more details that need to be completed!
+I’m finally feeling confident that we’ll be able to get this room done before our little boy makes his arrival.

 Thank goodness.
 I was worried for a minute there.